chipsalliance/firrtl-spec/spec.md

 ## Ground Types

-There are five ground types in FIRRTL: an unsigned integer type, a signed integer type, a clock type, and an analog type.
+There are four ground types in FIRRTL: an unsigned integer type, a signed integer type, a clock type, and an analog type.

 ### Integer Types